 3. Data Storage

 The DTM/DSM can be stored in a vector model (S-57, S-101) or grid model (S-102).
-The vector model consists of land elevation and bathymetry elements in the form of spot elevations and contour lines.
+The vector model consists of land elevation and bathymetry elements in the form of spot elevations, contour lines, and depth areas.
 Grid representation is based on a coverage geometry, indicating elevation values at the points of a rectified grid.

 3.1 Heights and elevations (on land)